 Administrative Services Division:

-2) Agency Services Section: Supervised by an Executive Director, this component procures goods and services utilized by the agency to fulfill its mission.
+2) Agency Services Section: Supervised by a Purchasing Manager, this component procures goods and services utilized by the agency to fulfill its mission.
 It receives, maintains, issues, and accounts for all commodities and uniforms.
 The courier function is managed here to deliver supplies and correspondence throughout the agency, and delivers correspondence between the Sheriff’s Office and other county government offices.
 This component also houses the agency print shop, which is responsible for printing and distributing documents, brochures, and related materials throughout the agency.
-An Office of Contracts Administration is housed in this Section to administer and oversee all contractual service activities for the agency.
 The Fleet and Facilities Maintenance Section is supervised by a Manager, and is responsible for the issuance and maintenance of agency vehicles, and maintenance of an auto parts inventory.
 This component also serves as a liaison between the agency and the county to coordinate the maintenance and repair of buildings occupied by Sheriff’s Office members.

 Professional Standards Unit